HyungunKim/CarND-Behavioral-Cloning-P3/writeup_template.md

 Thus I've re recorded my drive with same `set_speed` as the model's (i.e. 9mph)

 I've 1 lap of driving, trained it, and captured few more points where the model actually did terrible.
-I guess this gave me data efficiency.
+I guess this gave me a big boost data efficiency.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to extract useful features with encoder-decoder model.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I've trained encoder-decoder model to regenerate original bird-eye view input.
+This is helpful as encoder part of the model gets more training experience.

+Next the predict part of the model has convolutional part and fully connected part.
+As the encoder tries to preserve the contents of the original image, I've created another convolutional layer that focuse entirely on getting the steering angle right. (predict conv)

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+My training set was made with 2 machines using `hybrid_drive_server`, `hybrid_drive_unity`, `human_tutor`.
+It consist of

 To combat the overfitting, I modified the model so that ...